spotinst/help/src/docs/ocean/features/auto-update-ami-eks-ui.md

 To create or edit an auto-update schedule:

 1. In the AMI Auto Update tab, click **Schedule Update** to create an auto-update schedule if no configured schedules exist.
-If at least one configured schedule exists, click Schedule Update from the Actions list above the table.
+If at least one configured schedule exists, click Schedule Update from the Actions list below the table.

 >**Note**: To edit an existing auto-update schedule, click Edit in the entry for the schedule.